12 Sunshine Coast craft beer breweries you need to visit

 Basically each week you can expect to find something new – and a dang cool illustration to show it off – on their white-tiled bar-front, plus a range of independent spirits, wine and soft drinks (no commercial big guns here).

-Their Smokey Cherry Sour is perfect for non-beer drinkers, as is the Milk Stout with hints of coffee.
+Their Raspberry Saison is perfect for non-beer drinkers, as is the Milk Stout with hints of coffee.
 Traditional types will dig the smooth and fruity New Zealand Pale Ale and split-batched Saison with flavours of pear and apple.
+Keep an eye on their seasonal and limited releases which have included deliciousness such as a Smokey Cheer Sour and Black IPA.

 Don’t forget to complement your taste-testing with their all-day bar menu, with all ingredients sourced locally from Falls Farm in Mapleton.
 (FYI, beer is running strong in this department too, used in the beer-battered chips to risotto stock, and beer chutney with smoked brie in puff pastry.)